-Adding a river rock tile floor to your shower will give the look and feel of a natural stone floor.
-River rock tile shower floors can also compliment other aspects of the bathroom.
+Adding a river rock tile floor to your shower will give the look and feel of a natural stone floor. river rock tile shower floors can also compliment other aspects of the bathroom.
 River rock tiles come in different color schemes, most of them being neutral.
 Before tackling this project, it is best to practice tiling and grouting on a different surface.
 The tools and instructions to take on this job are listed below.

-Step 1 – Setting the Thinset
+Setting the Thinset

 Spread the thinset adhesive all across the concrete base.
 The thinset will set the tiles in a thin layer of mortar.
 It is best to have a good quality thinset.
 The right thinset adhesive will assist with avoiding mishaps in the future.
 Spread the thinset starting in the back corner of the shower and working in small increments.
 Increments of 3 square feet should do the trick.
 This will keep you from spreading more thinset than is needed before it dries.

-Step 2 – Adding the River Rock Tiles
+Adding the River Rock Tiles

 You can get these tiles in a wide array of colors.
 Some of the tiles even mimic the look of a river bed.
-Others come in gray monotones, brown, black or white.
+Others come in gray monotones, brown, black, or white.
 You can cut the backing on the tiles to make shapes or patterns by mixing them.
 Another option when adding the river rock tiles is to use individual stones.
-This is more time consuming but gives you more creative options.
+This is more time-consuming but gives you more creative options.

-Step 3 – Sealing, Grouting and Sealing Again
+Sealing, Grouting, and Sealing Again

 Use a penetrating sealer to seal the natural stones.
 The stones need to be covered in grout.
 Press the grout down in between the stones.
 Give it about 30 minutes to dry.
 You can use a brush with stiff bristles to remove the excess grout.
 Using a clean damp sponge, remove all of the grout that remains on the surface of the tiles.
 Lastly, apply the second and last coat of the penetrating sealant.